The Entropic Signature of Class Speciation in Diffusion Models: Introduction

 However, existing theories do not provide an operational quantity that tracks semantic commitment along the sampling trajectory, aligns with the symmetry-breaking/speciation picture, and can be directly estimated in trained diffusion models.

-(i) We show that class-conditional entropy provides such an operational marker of speciation in high-dimensional Gaussian mixtures; (ii) we demonstrate that this signal can be estimated in trained diffusion models and allows isolating emergence of specific semantic elements in practice; and (iii) we use it to analyze how guidance redistributes semantic information over time.
-Figure~\ref{fig: entropy_overview} illustrates the entropy production, i.e., the termporal derivative of the class conditional entropy, in both a simple one-dimensional setting and a realistic dataset.
+Our contributions are as follows: (i) theoretically, we show that class-conditional entropy provides an operational marker of speciation, detecting not only the transition in high-dimensional Gaussian mixtures but also the more general speciation times introduced by \citet{achilli2026theory}; (ii) we demonstrate that this signal can be estimated in trained diffusion models and allows isolating the emergence of specific semantic elements in practice; and (iii) we use it to analyze how guidance redistributes semantic information over time.

 We validate our theory on synthetic Gaussian mixtures and demonstrate its practical relevance on EDM2 \cite{karras2024edm2} and Stable Diffusion \cite{rombach2022highresolution}, trained on ImageNet \cite{deng2009imagenet} and LAION5B \cite{schuhmann2022laion}, respectively.
-In all settings, class-conditional entropy consistently identifies the noise regimes in which class-specific features emerge and quantifies the distortion of information recovery induced by guidance, thus complementing recent empirical findings on its limited effectiveness in low and high noise regimes \citep{kynkaanniemi2024guidanceinterval, koulischer2025feedbackguidancediffusionmodels}.
+Figure~\ref{fig: entropy_overview} illustrates the resulting entropy-production picture, i.e., the temporal derivative of the class-conditional entropy, in both a simple one-dimensional setting and a realistic dataset.
+In all settings, class-conditional entropy consistently identifies the noise regimes in which class-specific features emerge and quantifies the distortion of information recovery induced by guidance, thus complementing recent empirical findings on its limited effectiveness in low- and high-noise regimes \citep{kynkaanniemi2024guidanceinterval, koulischer2025feedbackguidancediffusionmodels}.